robseb/rsyocto/doc/guides/1_Booting.md

    | **14** | **BusyBox** | *BusyBox* Linux console interface |
    | **15** | **User Command input after password authentication** |
    <br>

+  In Intel's latest approach from 2020 are the primary bootloader and the secondary bootloader combined to a single bootloader.
+This bootloader based on *u-boot* and must be written to a raw partition of the SD-Card.

   ### **During the boot must be an ON and OFF FPGA LED pattern be shown on the board!**
    * The secondary *u-bootloader* writes 0x55 via the *Lightweight HPS to FPGA bridge* to a Soft-IP PIO controller connected to the FPGA LEDs
    * **Note:** If this is not the case is the **MSEL switch** not in the proper position and the FPGA configuration could not be written properly!
   ### **The Linux requests an iPv4-Address by a DHCP-server**
   ### **After the system has booted properly and a network connection is established -> HPS LED and only FPGA LED 0 turns ON**
    * **Note:** If rs Yocto goes in a bootloop after requesting the current date the **MSEL switch** is not in the proper position and the **FPGA configuration** could not be written properly!
-This problem could occur because the boot-up shell script ([shown here at the end](https://github.com/robseb/rsyocto/blob/rsYocto-1.03/doc/guides/6_newFPGAconf.md)) tries to write to the closed LW HPS2FPGA Bridge or to an unreachable address.
+This problem could occur because the boot-up shell script ([shown here at the end](https://github.com/robseb/rsyocto/blob/rsYocto-1.04/doc/guides/6_newFPGAconf.md)) tries to write to the closed LW HPS2FPGA Bridge or to an unreachable address.

-**For users with non supported boards:** Please go to [this guide](https://github.com/robseb/rsyocto/blob/rsYocto-1.03/doc/guides/6_newFPGAconf.md) and use *rsYocto* with your custom FPGA configuration and boot scripts.
+**For users with non supported boards:** Please go to [this guide](https://github.com/robseb/rsyocto/blob/rsYocto-1.04/doc/guides/6_newFPGAconf.md) and use *rsyocto* with your custom FPGA configuration and boot scripts.

   <br>